Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

 project directory rather than link to them which breaks debugging and the possibility to modify-rebuild-relaunch from inside Xcode.

-These steps were last updated for Xcode 10.3:
+These steps were last updated for Xcode 15:

 #.
-Open Xcode, and create a new Project with File > New Project.
-Select
+Open Xcode, and create a new Project with File > New > Project.
-   the "Cross-platform" tab then under the "Other" template group select the "Empty" project type. the click Next.
-Name the project and click Next.
-Create/select a temporary directory to contain the project and then click Create.
+   Select the "Other" tab then select the "Empty" project type, then click Next.
+Name the project and click Next again.
+Xcode will refuse to create a new project in a non-empty directory, so create/select a temporary directory to contain the project files, untick "Create Git repository" and then click Create.
 #.
-Before going any further, close the project (File > Close Project)
+Before going any further, close the project (File > Close Project).
-   and open Finder.
-Find the \*.xcodejproj directory in the temporary directory, move it into your Mozilla source tree, and then double-click on it to reopen it.
+   Now open Finder, find the \*.xcodejproj directory in the temporary directory, move it into the root directory of your Mozilla source tree, then double-click on it to reopen it.
+(You can now delete the temporary directory.)
 #.
 In the left-hand pane in Xcode you should see a tree item where the
    root item has the project name.
-If the temporary directory that you originally created the Xcode project in is under that, right click it and delete it.
 Now, right click on the root item, select 'Add files to "<project-name>"', select all the files and directories in your source directory, untick "Copy items if needed", then click Add.
-   (These will then be progressively added under the root item
-   <project-name> in the left-hand pane.
-Note that subdirectories may
-   initially appear to be empty, but they too will progressively be populated as Xcode processes the sourse files.
+(These will then be progressively added under the root item <project-name> in the left-hand pane.
+Note that subdirectories may initially appear to be empty, but they too will progressively be  populated as Xcode processes the sourse files.
    Once done, you should be able to open any file quickly by hitting Cmd-Shift-O and typing in the name of a file.)
 #.
 In the Product menu, select Scheme > New Scheme and name your scheme
    (for example, "Debug").
 After you click OK, Xcode should open the settings window for the new scheme.
 (If not, then open its settings